 We work on giving parents tools for their tool belt and effective interventions to address difficult behaviors like aggression and non-compliance so parents feel confident in their ability to manage these behaviors.

-Download our Parent-Child Interaction Therapy Flyer for more information.
+Download our Parent-Child Interaction Therapy Postcard for more information.

 We address family dynamics that may contribute to feeding issues and the underlying causes of feeding difficulties.
 We also discuss ways to reduce stress and emotionality related to mealtimes.
 We also talk about behavioral interventions to effectively address feeding difficulties.